vvvv/The-Gray-Book/reference/hde/instashare.md

 * The instance (without http://, e.g.: pixelfed.de)
 * The access token

-> [!NOTE]
-> Currently the access token is not saved, so you'll have to provide it once per session.

 #### Pixelfed access token

-In your Pixelfed account, go to Settings > Developers > Create New Client
+In your Pixelfed account, go to `Settings > Developers > Create New Client`

 Fill out the form, make sure to enable the `Write` scope and press `Create`.
-This will prompt you with an access token that you copy-paste into the Insta Share account configuration.
+This will prompt you with an access token that you copy-paste into the account configuration.

 #### Mastodon access token

-In your Mastodon account, go to Preferences > Development > New Application
+In your Mastodon account, go to `Preferences > Development > New Application`

 Fill out the form, make sure to enable the `Write` scope and press `Submit`.
-This will prompt you with an access token that you copy-paste into the Insta Share account configuration.
+This will prompt you with an access token that you copy-paste into the account configuration.

 ## Why Pixelfed and Mastodon?

-Pixelfed (for image sharing) and Mastodon (for microblogging) are part of the larger [Fediverse](https://en.wikipedia.org/wiki/Fediverse), a federation of decentralized social networks.
-Instead of comparable old-school walled-gardens, those work more like Email: Anyone can run their own instance of a Pixelfed or Mastodon server and still communicate with anyone else.
+Pixelfed and Mastodon are part of the larger [Fediverse](https://en.wikipedia.org/wiki/Fediverse), a federation of decentralized social networks.
+Instead of comparable old-school walled-gardens, those work more like Email: Anyone can run their own instance of a Pixelfed or Mastodon server and still communicate with anyone else, because the fediverse shares a common communications protocol: [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub).
 Any public posts are truly public and can be viewed by anyone without having to register to another user-exploiting service.
 How normal does that sound for a change?!